aadityapulastya/P3-431/README.md

-# Hoops CLI
+# HoopsCLI

 This repository contains the necessary files to run the HoopsCLI.
-It includes CSV files, a SQL file, and a Python script.
+It includes the original CSV files, NBA.sql, NBA.py.

-## Installation
+## Setting Up

 To run the program, follow these steps: